Janpot/gulp-htmlbuild/README.md

 # gulp-htmlbuild [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

-> Extract content from html documents and replace by build result
+> Extract content from html documents and replace by build result, analog to grunt-usemin

+## Warning

+I'm still prototyping on this package so expect changes to it's API!
+Also, I'm open to suggestions.

 ## Usage